Mushroom Curry (1 Cup) and White Rice (1 Cup, Cooked)

 Choose Whole Grains

-Add a source of lean protein to your meal, such as grilled chicken, tofu, or lentils, to promote satiety and reduce the rate of digestion.
+Include a source of lean protein such as grilled chicken, tofu, or lentils in your meal to help balance blood sugar levels.

 Stay Hydrated